fijal/jitpy/doc/index.rst

 What it jitpy?
 ==============

+jitpy is a hack to embed PyPy inside CPython: the goal is to let PyPy optimize selected functions and call them from CPython.
+The provided interface is
+limited: you can pass only simple builtin immutable types and numpy arrays.
+In other words, you cannot pass lists, dicts, and instances of custom classes.

-jitpy is a hack to embed your PyPy inside your CPython, so you can call pypy-optimized functions from cpython using limited interface, provided the types you pass are either simple immutable types or numpy arrays.
-It's similar in the use patters to `numba`_, however it does have very different characteristics.
+The usage pattern is similar to `numba`_, though it does have very different characteristics.
 A simple example

 .. code-block:: python